-The ADP5050 includes an open-drain power-good output (PWRGD pin) that becomes active high when the selected buck regulators are operating normally.
+The ADP5052 includes an open-drain power-good output (PWRGD pin) that becomes active high when the selected buck regulators are operating normally.
 By default, the PWRGD pin monitors the output voltage on Channel 1.
-Other channels can be configured to control the PWRGD pin when the ADP5050 is ordered.
+Other channels can be configured to control the PWRGD pin when the ADP5052 is ordered.

-The power-good status of each channel (PWRGx bit) can be read back via the I2C interface (Register 13, STATUS\RD).
-A value of 1 for the PWRGx bit indicates that the regulated output voltage of the buck regulator is above 90.5% (typical) of its nominal output.
-When the regulated output voltage of the buck regulator falls below 87.2% (typical) of its nominal output for a delay time greater than approximately 50 $\mu$ s, the PWRGx bit is set to 0.
+A logic high on the PWRGD pin indicates that the regulated output voltage of the buck regulator is above 90.5% (typical) of its nominal output.
+When the regulated output voltage of the buck regulator falls below 87.2% (typical) of its nominal output for a delay time greater than approximately 50 $\mu s$ , the PWRGD pin goes low.

-The output of the PWRGD pin is the logical AND of the internal unmasked PWRGx signals.
+The output of the PWRGD pin is the logical AND of the internal PWRGx signals.
 An internal PWRGx signal must be high for a validation time of 1 ms before the PWRGD pin goes high; if one PWRGx signal fails, the PWRGD pin goes low with no delay.
-The channels that control the PWRGD pin (Channel 1 to Channel 4) are specified by factory fuse or by setting the appropriate bits in Register 11 (PWRGD\MASK) via the IC interface.
+The channels that control the PWRGD pin (Channel 1 to Channel 4) can be specified by factory fuse.
+The default PWRGD setting is to monitor the output of Channel 1.